bmcurutan/calculatip/README.md

 Describe any challenges encountered while building the app.

 - I came across some design challenges.
 Since only basic guidelines were provided, I was trying to think of ways to make the functions seem more interesting without making the app look too bare.
 - Testing on different iPhone models as well as iPad sometimes yielded unexpected results for the UI.
-However, since this was developed primarily as an iPhone app, I didn't expect the design to transfer over to iPad easily anyway, but I did make some UI adjustments for the larger iPhone sizes.
+However, since this was developed primarily as an iPhone app, I didn't expect the design to transfer over to iPad easily anyway, but I did make some UI adjustments for the large iPhone sizes and ultimately updated the project to support both iPhone and iPad
 - Rather than using the user defaults standards to save data across different view controllers, I experimented with passing data in other ways, such as using global variables.
 Since this is a multi-thread environment, this way sometimes worked but sometimes didn't.